Regression Analysis with Excel's Analysis ToolPak

 I think I have everything I need.
 I'm going to click OK.
 And here is the summary of my statistics.

 Some of these statistics I have talked about earlier in our prior regression exercise.
 We have R-squared, which is very important.
 What is the meaning of R-squared?
-R-squared, the lowest R-squared value is zero, which means that the points are not explained by the regression, whereas the highest R-squared is one.
+The lowest R-squared value is zero, which means that the points are not explained by the regression, whereas the highest R-squared is one.

 So you'll remember this from the R coefficient.
 One means highly reliable.
 There's a high correlation.